Generic Name: oxycodone hydrochloride

 Conversion From Controlled-Release Oral Oxycodone to Oral Oxycodone Hydrochloride.

-The relative bioavailability of oxycodone hydrochloride capsules compared to controlled-release oxycodone is unknown.
+The relative bioavailability of oxycodone hydrochloride capsule compared to controlled-release oxycodone is unknown.
 The extended duration of release of oxycodone hydrochloride from controlled-release tablets results in reduced maximum and increased minimum plasma oxycodone hydrochloride concentrations than with shorter acting oxycodone hydrochloride products.
 Conversion from controlled-release tablets could lead to excessive sedation at peak serum levels.
 Therefore, dose adjustment with close observation is necessary.

 Conversion From Oral Oxycodone Hydrochloride to Controlled-Release Oral Oxycodone.